azagniotov/stubby4j/README.md

 * [See Also](#see-also)

 ## Key Features
+* Run webservice endpoints that your application is consuming in a SANDBOX
+* HTTP request verification and HTTP response stubbing
-* Easy to understand and clean way to define stub data in a file using YAML syntax
+* Define stub data using using YAML syntax, which is clean and easy to understand
 * Regex support for dynamic matching on URI, query params, headers, POST body (ie:. `mod_rewrite` in Apache)
 * Record & Replay.
 The HTTP response is recorded on the first call, having the subsequent calls play back the recorded HTTP response, without actually connecting to the external server
 * Multiple stubbed responses on the same stubbed URI (sequenced responses)
+* Fault injection, where after X good responses on the same URI you get a bad one (sequenced responses)
-* Serve binary files as stubbed response (images, PDFs. etc.)
+* Serve binary files as stubbed response content (images, PDFs. etc.)
-* Main YAML configuration can specify external files in the file system containing stubbed response body/stubbed request POST.
-Useful when trying to avoid polluting main YAML
-* Live reload of main YAML configuration and external files on any changes, without the need to restart the app
-* Programmatic API to manage stubbed data at runtime via REST-full endpoints
-* Admin portal that lets you currently loaded stub data
+* Admin portal that lets you see currently loaded stub data
+* Auto-reload of stub data on any changes to YAML configuration
-* Internal keystore included for stubbing URLs over SSL connection
+* Internal keystore included for HTTP request verification over SSL connection
-* Over 96% test coverage (the percentile alone should not be taken as an indicator of test quality, but nevertheless - the library is thoroughly tested)
+* Over 98% test coverage (the percentile alone should not be taken as an indicator of test quality, but nevertheless - the library is thoroughly tested)

 ## Why would a developer use stubby4j?
 ####You want to: